AsymLabs/realpath-lib/README.md

 function **get_realpath** is the core function for the system and the only function that is permitted to emit error messages and status.
 The other interface functions are wrappers that simply pass through the return status of **get_realpath**.
-So it is possible to do the following and get the same result:
+So it is possible to do the following (as a contrived example) and expect consistent results:

     get_realpath 'path'
     get_stemname 'path'